FreeRTOS/FreeRTOS-Kernel/.github/pull_request_process.md

 # Pull Request Process

-This document explains the stages that a Pull Request (PR) goes through when a pull request is submitted to a git repository in the FreeRTOS organisation in Github.
-Before you start a PR, please read and familiarise yourself with [CONTRIBUTING.md](.github/CONTRIBUTING.md)
+This document explains the stages that a Pull Request (PR) goes through when a pull request is submitted to a git repository in the FreeRTOS organization in Github.
+Before you start a PR, please read and familiarize yourself with [CONTRIBUTING.md](.github/CONTRIBUTING.md)

 ## ****Terminologies****